Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

 Special occasion speeches might inform the audience.
-For example, someone may give a speech at a wedding and shares a specificmemory, thus informing the audience of that particular incident and possibly articulating its importance in relation to the newlyweds.
+For example, someone may give a speech at a wedding and share a specificmemory, thus informing the audience of that particular incident and possibly articulating its importance in relation to the newlyweds.
 While special occasion speeches may be informative, their purpose is always specific to the context and audience that will be hearing them.